Performance Rule #1: Do What You Need to Do—But Not More

 We may not know what contents should really go on each page (though that one, for many of us, is a decision made by the content owners we’re working with).
 We may not know what code we need, and truly need *.
 We may not know what assets, multimedia that is, are really crucial and which ones aren’t, or how they’re all delivered most effectively.
 We may not know that we don’t need a reset or what part of jQuery we feel we require is long part of native ECMAScript.
 We may not know.

 This translates to an interesting situation, then: Performance can be a very simple matter once we understand what we actually, really, truly need †.
 For content, and for code.
 Because once we understand that, we can stop right there, and refuse to add more contents, write more code, and embed more resources.
 Because on the other end, performance has never been about leaving out what one truly needed.
 It’s always been about what more one could leave out—what one can omit, defer, cache, and compress.
 And only there, with rules #2 and up, things get more complicated.

-† Not surprisingly, external frameworks come with a performance tax for precisely this reason, which I elaborated on in detail in The Little Book of HTML/CSS Frameworks and the school of tailoring.
+† Not surprisingly, external frameworks come with a performance tax for precisely this reason, which I elaborated on in detail in The Little Book of HTML/CSS Frameworks (updated) and its school of tailoring.

 Have a look at the most popular posts, possibly including:

 - How to Configure Lighthouse for Balanced Quality Websites